MicrosoftDocs/azure-docs/articles/marketplace/determine-your-listing-type.md

 ---
 title: Determine your publishing option in the Azure Marketplace | Azure
-description: This article describes the eligibility criteria and publishing requirements for partners who are trying to understand how to publish apps to the Azure Marketplace.
+description: This article describes the eligibility criteria and publishing requirements for partners who are trying to understand how to publish apps in the Azure Marketplace.
 services:  Azure, Marketplace, Compute, Storage, Networking, Blockchain, Security
 documentationcenter:
 author: jm-aditi-ms